CaptainCrowbar/rs-interval/docs/index.md

 file is supplied to build the tests, but this is not required if you only want to use the library and not run the tests.
-Installing it simply requires copying the `"rs-interval"` directory and `"rs-interval.hpp"` header (these are under `"source"`) to somewhere on your include search path.
+Installing it simply requires copying the `"rs-interval"` directory and `"rs-interval.hpp"` header (these are under `"src"`) to somewhere on your include search path.
 The `install` option in the CMake file will do this (it may not work on Windows because of the lack of a standardized search path).